cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 of the ddl files lies in the responsibility of the ddl generator.

 To adapt the ddl generator it is recommended to copy the template and make it your own code.

+# DVPD usage Worflow
+The general workflow, would be as follows:
+### Primary dvpd creation and compilation
+1. Generate and edit the dvpd document of the desired pipeline
+2. store the dvpd in the directory for dvpd's in your project
+3. Compile the dvpd.
+This will result in
+    - a log output with compiler messages on console and the reporting directory
+    - a dvpi file in the desigated dvpi directory
+    - a dvpi summary report in the reporting directory
+4. review the compiler messages and the dvpi summary.
+If you need to correct mistakes, loop back to step 3
+5. run the model crosscheck.
+In case of model inconsistencies to other pipeline, align the models (looping back to step 3)
+6. probably commit dvpd, dvpi and the ddl files in a git repository of the project

+### Platform specific generation of data base structure
+1. when using DBT as load processor:
+   1. run the dbt renderer
+   1. execute the dbt modells, to test consistency
+   1. probably commit dvpd, dvpi and the dbt files in a git repository of the project

+1. in case you need ddl scripts:
+   1. run the ddl render script for the new generated dvpi to generate the ddl files in the repository for ddl files
+   1. deploy the data model to the data base (using the ddl files and the deployment procedure of your choice).
+This will test the db compatibility of your ddl files.
+   1. probably commit dvpd, dvpi and the ddl files in a git repository of the project

+In case of problems with generated code (mostply bad names and types, that are not compatible with the Databeses) correct the dvpd and got back to step 3 in the previous phase

+### Further generation of code and documentation
+1. generate developer sheet
+1. generate documentaion
+1. generate loading code

 # Usage Guide
 ## dvpd compiler (dvpdc)